mnicely/dali_examples/README.md

 Parallelize ExternalSource to maximize the loading pipeline

 ### Note:
-This example expects clean data
+1. This example expects clean data
+2. More comments in files

 ### Environment
 ```bash